 Well, you’ve come to the right place because I’m about to make your shopping experience a whole lot easier.
-In this guide, I’m presenting my top four favorite weighted blankets, all of which I’ve personally tested.
+In this guide, I’m presenting my top four favorite weighted blankets from Amazon, all of which I’ve personally tested.
 Plus, I’ll leave you with some expert tips and tricks for finding the perfect weighted sleep accessories.
 Let’s get started!

 Best Weighted Blankets on Amazon

 - Best for Heavy Sleepers – YnM Weighted Blanket

 - Best for Kids – Waowoo Weighted Blanket

 Covered in 100% cotton and filled with hypoallergenic glass beads, this weighted blanket is super soft and soothing.
 It also features gridded stitching for a perfectly even distribution of pressure.

 - The Luna weighted blanket is hypoallergenic and OEKO-Tex certified, which guarantees that it was made without any harsh chemicals or dyes.

 - If you’re shopping for the whole family, you’ll be glad to know that this blanket is offered in weights ranging from 5 to 30 lbs!

 - This blanket comes in over a dozen colors and patterns for folks looking to get creative with style.

 - The larger sizes are a bit pricey at around $120-$165, which might not be compatible with sleepers on a budget.